Elisey Ganaba: Seminary and ordination

-On October 7, 2000, he was appointed Representative of Patriarch of Moscow and All Russia at the Patriarchate of Antioch and All the East in Damascus, Syria.
+On October 7, 2000, he was appointed Representative of Patriarch of Moscow and All Russia to the Patriarchate of Antioch and All the East in Damascus, Syria.

-On March 12, 2002, he was appointed Head of the Russian Ecclesiastical Mission in Jerusalem, leaving his post of representative of the Moscow Patriarchate at the Patriarchate of Antioch and All the East in Damascus.
+On March 12, 2002, he was appointed Head of the Russian Ecclesiastical Mission in Jerusalem, leaving his post of representative of the Moscow Patriarchate to the Patriarchate of Antioch and All the East in Damascus.

-On August 28, 2006, he greeted the First Hierarch of ROCOR, metropolitan Laurus, at the Moscow Patriarchate Russian Ecclesiastical Mission in Jerusalem and gave him a tour of the Cathedral's holy items.
-Archimadrite Elisey called the visit to Holy Trinity Cathedral a symbol of the inner unity of the children of both parts of the Russian Orthodox Church and expressed joy that the Head of the Russian Orthodox Church Outside Russia prayed at the holy places of the Cathedral.
+On August 28, 2006, he greeted the First Hierarch of the Russian Orthodox Church Outside Russia, metropolitan Laurus, at the Moscow Patriarchate's Russian Ecclesiastical Mission in Jerusalem and gave him a tour of the Cathedral's holy items.
+Archimandrite Elisey called the visit to Holy Trinity Cathedral a symbol of the inner unity of the children of both parts of the Russian Orthodox Church and expressed joy that the Head of the Russian Orthodox Church Outside Russia had prayed at the holy places of the Cathedral.

-On October 6, 2006, by the decision of the Holy Synod of the Russian Orthodox Church, Archimandrite Elisey was determined to be vicar of the Diocese of Chersonesus with the title of "Bishop of Bogorodsk", with the task of administering the Diocese of Sourozh and relieving the head of the Russian Ecclesiastical Mission in Jerusalem.
+On October 6, 2006, by the decision of the Holy Synod of the Russian Orthodox Church, Archimandrite Elisey was appointed vicar of the Diocese of Chersonesus with the title of "Bishop of Bogorodsk", and entrusted with the task of administering the Diocese of Sourozh and relieving the head of the Russian Ecclesiastical Mission in Jerusalem.